iuux/adrx-quicknotes/README.md

 ### Retrieving data

-- Console displays an error if a note's category ID isn't in the supplied data feed, such as `DATABASE ERROR: Category does not exist (id: 2)`.
+- The console displays an error if a note's category ID isn't in the supplied data feed, such as `DATABASE ERROR: Category does not exist (id: 2)`.

 ### Listing notes